finbourne/lusid-sdk-python-preview/sdk/docs/StructuredMarketDataApi.md

 # **get_structured_market_data**
 > GetStructuredMarketDataResponse get_structured_market_data(scope, request_body, effective_at=effective_at, as_at=as_at, max_age=max_age)

-[EXPERIMENTAL] Get structured market data
+[EXPERIMENTAL] GetStructuredMarketData: Get structured market data

 Get one or more items of structured market data from a single scope.
 Each item can be identified by its time invariant structured market data identifier.
 For each id LUSID will return the most recent matched item with respect to the provided (or default) effective datetime.
 An optional maximum age range window can be specified which defines how far back to look back for data from the specified effective datetime.
 LUSID will return the most recent item within this window.
 In the request each structured market data id must be keyed by a unique correlation id.
 This id is ephemeral and is not stored by LUSID.
 It serves only as a way to easily identify each item in the response.
 The response will return three collections.
 One, the successfully retrieved structured market data.
 Two, those that had a  valid identifier but could not be found.
 Three, those that failed because LUSID could not construct a valid identifier from the request.
 For the ids that failed to resolve or could not be found a reason will be provided explaining why that is the case.
 It is important to always check the failed and not found sets for any unsuccessful results.